PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 Clockify Time Off feature

-By offering accrual PTO, employers can attract quality workers, improve employee retention, and prevent new employees from taking too many days off at the beginning.
+By offering accrual PTO, employers can attract quality workers, improve employee retention, and prevent new employees from taking too many days off at the beginning of their job arrangement.

 However, a successful PTO accrual policy requires careful planning and clear communication with employees.
 Aside from your company’s needs, you should also take into account legal requirements in your city and state.
 So, once you make sure you’ve double-checked the legalities, you can start creating an accrual PTO policy for your company!

 We strongly advise you to consult the appropriate institutions and/or certified representatives before acting on any legal matters.
-Clockify is not responsible for any losses or risks incurred, should this guide be used without legal guidance.
+Clockify isn’t responsible for any losses or risks incurred should this guide be used without legal guidance.

 Free time tracker